jaypalexa/baseballink/pages/magazine/vol_1_no_1/bi_vol_1_no_1_bona_allen_shoemakers.md

   </p>

   <p>
     The next summer found the Bona Allen team facing rival Enid, Oklahoma in a rematch of the previous year's National Baseball Congress World Series finals.
-The two teams had met earlier in the year at the Denver Post invitational tournament finals &mdash; a battle which had been won by Enid.<sup>[<a href="#footnote-12">12</a>]</sup>  Undaunted, the boys from Buford prevailed in Wichita and were awarded $5,000 in prize money and the title of 1938 Semi-pro World Series Champions.
+The two teams had met earlier in the year at the Denver Post invitational tournament finals&mdash;a battle which had been won by Enid.<sup>[<a href="#footnote-12">12</a>]</sup>  Undaunted, the boys from Buford prevailed in Wichita and were awarded $5,000 in prize money and the title of 1938 Semi-pro World Series Champions.
   </p>

   <p>